-The Institute has established a unique methodology for undertaking a Skill Audit focused upon public engagement consultation skills.
+The Institute has established a unique methodology for undertaking a Skills Audit focused upon public engagement and consultation skills.
 It uses gap-analysis to interpret self-assessment questionnaires, whereby individuals rate the relevance of specific skills to their job roles and also assess their proficiency against a highly specified set of semantic anchors.
-The resulting data provides our clients with excellent information about the strengths and weaknesses of team members, and instantly identifies priority training needs.
+The resulting data provides our clients with excellent information about the strengths and weaknesses of team members and instantly identifies priority training needs.

 Key learning points

 To implement the service, the Institute will appoint a specialist advisor who will: